Welsh Hills School Profile

 Welsh Hills School Grading Scale – High School Only

-June 2019 will be WHS’ first high school graduation!
+June 2019 was WHS’ first high school graduation!
 Our graduates are required to have 24 credits*, spanning Math (4), Science (4), Humanities (includes four years of English and History ) (8), STEAM (includes engineering, robotics, visual & performing arts)(2), World Language (3), Physical Education (1/2), Wellness (1/2 ), and Practical Life (1/2).
 Graduates are required to complete a Capstone Project that incorporates a research paper, community service, and public presentation.
-WHS graduates are required to earn a minimum of 18 total points on seven end of course state tests.
+WHS graduates are required to earn a minimum of 18 total points on seven end-of-course state tests.

 College Credit Plus

 WHS students may opt to participate in the College Credit Plus program that allows students to take classes at area

 colleges including The Ohio State University, Columbus State Community College, and Central Ohio Technical College.